 Step 3.
 Write Down the Specific Next Steps

 Let’s imagine you run an e-commerce website.
-Let’s say you’ve been following along here and you identified SEO is working and your final checkout page as a major bottleneck.
+Let’s say you’ve been following along here and you identified that SEO is driving conversions but that your final checkout page is a major bottleneck to sales.
 Lots of prospective customers are adding products to their cart, clicking through to the checkout page, but not completing their order.

 Well, the natural instinct here is to write down a task like “fix checkout page” or “improve checkout conversions.”
 Don’t worry if you already wrote that down… I struggle with this as well.